George Von Elm: Amateur career

-Turns professional
+Professional career

 Von Elm turned professional in September 1930, calling himself a 'businessman golfer', and made a career out of his athletic prowess.
 This was an unusual designation, not followed by any other top amateur players.
 This declaration made him ineligible for amateur events, including the U.S. Amateur Championship, from that point forward, since accepting money from tournament results ends a player's amateur status.

 As a professional, he played out of the Los Angeles area, and won some big-money tournaments, including the 1936 Southern California Open and the 1938 California State Open.
 The latter event was classified as an official PGA Tour event during the 1920s and 1930s.

 Von Elm also remained in the financial services industry, but business became difficult due to the Great Depression.

-PGA Tour record

 For his record in PGA Tour events, Von Elm is officially credited with five victories, eight second-place finishes, and five third-place finishes, along with 37 finishes in the top ten and 55 finishes in the top 25.

-Golf course architect, club professional

 Von Elm moved to the Lakeside Golf Club in the late 1930s, after the Internal Revenue Service shut down the original Rancho club.
 He oversaw the reconstruction of five holes at Lakeside following damage caused by flooding in 1939.
 In the late 1940s, he consulted to the City of Los Angeles, in the development of an entirely new Rancho club—this time called Rancho Park Golf Course—which became a municipal facility; it was designed and built from scratch by William P. Bell and William Johnson.